-- The continual replacement of the heated air around the egg by the cooler air nearby is caused by motion called a natural convection current. - The heat transfer that is enhanced as a result of this natural convection current is called natural convection heat transfer.
+- Successive replacement of heated and cooler air around a surface is a result of natural convection current. - Heat transfer enhanced by natural convection current is termed natural convection heat transfer.

 Fig 1: The cooling of a boiled egg in a cooler environment by natural convection